kozeljko/webcrawler-spring/README.md

  4. Set number of threads (worker.threads.number) in /src/main/resources/application.properties
  5. Set absolute location of chrome driver (driver.location) in /src/main/resources/application.properties

+    The drives are located in driver folder.
 The provided executables are for Chrome 73.
 Should you have a newer version of Chrome, visit https://chromedriver.storage.googleapis.com/index.html and download the correct one.
  6. Build maven project from the root (mvn clean package)
  7. Run the built jar: java -jar target/webcrawler-0.0.1-SNAPSHOT.jar